Staffing shortages hit Alliant Energy Center; county turns to outsourcing

 ‘Glad I’m not there’

-At the beginning of the pandemic, nearly the entire Alliant Center staff was either laid off or moved to other departments in the county like the Vilas Zoo.
+At the beginning of the pandemic, nearly the entire Alliant Center staff was either laid off or moved to other departments in the county such as the Vilas Zoo.

-Expo management did not follow-through on a staffing study approved by the county for 2020, citing the pandemic's impact.
+Expo management did not follow through on a staffing study approved by the county for 2020, citing the pandemic’s impact.
 Meanwhile, the expo reorganized its staffing structure.
-Higher-wage positions like crew leaders and lead workers were all made center workers, who help set up events and exhibits.
+Higher-wage positions such as crew leaders and lead workers were all made center workers, who help set up events and exhibits.

 As events returned in 2021, some employees who had been bumped to other departments did not return.
 Fifteen limited-term employees were hired as parking ticket sellers, though that level of staffing isn’t anywhere near the 124 limited-term employees the expo had before the pandemic.